 The battle for the best smartphone voice control solution has been underway for some time now; Apple has Siri, Microsoft has Cortana and Amazon's Alexa is the driving force behind its popular Echo devices.

-Perhaps the most advanced competition to the iPhone's digital deputy is that of Google's new Assistant.
-We put the two head to head to see which one is the best virtual assistant.
-It's Siri vs Google Assistant.
+Perhaps the most advanced competition to the iPhone's digital deputy is that of Google's Assistant.
+We put the virtual assistants head to head to see which one is the best virtual assistant.

 Assistant is the latest refinement of Google's virtual assistant technology.
 Much like Siri you can use it to launch apps, send messages, search the web, and answer questions.